Daviaraujos/AmazonFires/README.md

 # Key Questions Explored
 Temporal Trends: We investigate the variation in the number of reported fires over time, identifying any significant patterns by year, month, and day.

+# Geographical Patterns
-# Geographical Patterns: We analyze the spatial distribution of fires, exploring which states are most affected and if there are any discernible trends.
+We analyze the spatial distribution of fires, exploring which states are most affected and if there are any discernible trends.

+# Statistical Summary
-# Statistical Summary: We provide an overview of the statistical characteristics of the data, including measures of central tendency and dispersion.
+We provide an overview of the statistical characteristics of the data, including measures of central tendency and dispersion.

+# Comparative Analysis
-# Comparative Analysis: We compare the occurrence of fires across different states and years to uncover potential insights.
+We compare the occurrence of fires across different states and years to uncover potential insights.

 # Dependencies
 Python 3.x